Code-Institute-Submissions/artneto-game.hangman_AprResub/README.md

   * Steps for deployment
     * Fork or clone this repository
     * Create a new Heroku app
+    * Set the buildbacks to Python and NodeJS in that order
     * Link the Heroku app to repository
     * Click on Deploy